ChrissyBeans/ChrissyBeans/README.md

 <p align=center> .

 ### *<p align=center>* [New rentry!
 (A majority is completed, but this is still a wip.
 Visit old rentry for dni!)](https://rentry.co/Chrissy-beans) I block freely, so it's rarely ever personal.
 It could be for stuff like me not liking your vibe, me not liking something you said, etc. I'm free to curate my experience, so uhhh... sorry if that makes you mad ig.
-Also if you block me because I was in your spot and then sit on me, you're a loser <3
+Also if you block me because I was in your spot just to sit on me, you're a loser <3

 ### *<p align=center>* [Status and nametag meanings](https://rentry.co/1-800-SPAMTONG)
 #### *<p align=center>* Please visit any of the sites listed to learn more about me.
 New strawpage will be available when it's done.